Volkswagen Passat GTE Estate running costs, insurance, warranty & tax

 If you can plug it in regularly, running costs for the Volkswagen Passat GTE Estate could be extremely low

-Running costs for the Volkswagen Passat GTE Estate will be extremely low for drivers who regularly charge their cars.
-The 13kWh battery affords up to 34 miles of electric-only range, and while you should expect more like 25 to 30 in the real world, that should be enough for most people’s commutes, school runs and shopping trips.
+Running costs for the Volkswagen Passat GTE Estate will be extremely low for drivers who regularly charge.
+The 13kWh battery affords up to 37 miles of electric-only range, and while you should expect more like 25 to 30 in the real world, that should be enough for most people’s commutes, school runs and shopping trips.

 Volkswagen Passat GTE Estate insurance group